A probabilistic proof of some integral formulas involving incomplete gamma functions: Conclusion

-\begin{remark} The approach of this note to obtain the integral formulas of Theorem \ref{thm1} could be used to derive integral formulas for other special functions by taking different mixture distributions beyond the Pareto and beta.
-The aim would be to find distributions for which the PDF and characteristic function of the normal variance mixture distribution can be calculated exactly in terms of special functions, and for which the formula PDF is sufficiently `complicated' so that the integral has not previously been calculated in the literature.
+In this note, we have used the theory of normal variance mixture distributions to provide elementary derivations of closed-form expressions for two definite integrals involving the lower and upper incomplete that are not known to \emph{Mathematica} nor \emph{Maple} and cannot be easily located in standard references on integrals.
+Moreover, our method of derivation is of independent interest.
+Indeed, the approach of this note to obtain the integral formulas of Theorem \ref{thm1} could be used to derive integral formulas for other special functions by taking different mixture distributions beyond the Pareto and beta.
+The aim would be to find distributions for which the PDF and characteristic function of the normal variance mixture distribution can be calculated exactly in terms of special functions, and for which the formula for the PDF is sufficiently `complicated' so that the integral has not previously been calculated in the literature.

 We remark that the notion of a normal variance mixture distribution generalises to normal variance-mean mixture distributions \cite{bks82}.
 For a non-negative random variable $W$ independent of $Z\sim N(0,1)$, and constants $\mu\in\mathbb{R}$, $\theta\in\mathbb{R}$ and $\sigma>0$, we define the normal variance-mean mixture $X=\mu+\theta W+\sigma \sqrt{W}Z$.
-Formulas (\ref{pdf}) and (\ref{cf}) generalise in a straightforward manner for such distributions, and offer further possibility for the discovery of new integral formulas. \end{remark}
+Formulas (\ref{pdf}) and (\ref{cf}) generalise in a straightforward manner for such distributions, and offer further possibility for the discovery of new integral formulas.